spacemeshos/product/smapp_vaults.md

 These vaults are deployed at genesis time to a Spacemesh network from data in the network's genesis config file.
 These vaults provide vesting capabilities.

 ### User Created Vaults
 These vaults are created by users using a create transaction.
-Vesting features are not supported for user-created smart wallets.
+Vesting features are not supported for user-created vaults.
 A new vault is created via a special transaction called `spawn-app` transaction.
 The user which creates and submits this transaction specifies his new vault's configuration and funding amount using the flow described below in smapp or in any other Spacemesh wallet app.

 ## Creating a Vault In Smapp - User Interactions